How To Grow And Care For Coneflower

 Coneflower Care

 Coneflowers grow well and without much care.
 They generally do not need staking.
 They perform well in summer heat and tolerate drought.
-Clumps spread slowly, becoming crowded after 3 or 4 years.
+Clumps spread slowly, becoming crowded after three or four years.
 Fleshy rootstocks can be difficult to separate; divide carefully, making sure that each division has a shoot and roots.
 Plantings can also be increased by taking root cuttings, seeding, or transplanting self-sown seedlings.

 <p>Southern Living/Adrienne Legault</p>